gcanti/babel-plugin-tcomb/README.md

 # Caveats

-- Destructuring and default values are not (yet) supported
+- Destructuring and typed default values are not (yet) supported

 # Setup